Skip to content

 Info

 Singularity's cache can quickly use up all the storage space in your home folder.
-Consider adding the following code to your echo "export SINGULARITY_CACHEDIR=/data/$USER/singularity" > ~/.bashrc.
+Consider changing the singularity cache directory to your /data directory by modifying your .bashrc file.
+This can be done by running the following command from a login node: echo "export SINGULARITY_CACHEDIR=/data/$USER/singularity" >> ~/.bashrc

-Before beginning, it's helpful to understand the basic parts of a Singularity workflow:
+Before beginning, it's helpful to understand the basic parts of a Singularity workflow.

-• This step will involve augmenting your Slurm submission script to use the Singularity container.
+Once your container is ready, you would need to prepare your code to run from the Singularity environment.
+This step will involve augmenting your Slurm submission script to use the Singularity container.

 module load singularityce

 Once you have Singularity available via a ScienceCloud VM or via your own laptop, you'll need to make a definition file.
-The definition file is a plain text file that selects the starting Singularity image that you'll bootstrap as well as additional commands that will add more software to the container.
+The definition file is a plain text file that selects the starting image that you'll bootstrap as well as additional commands that will add more software to the container.

 An example Singularity definition file might look like the following: